AC-Polymer-SDL-4/Stirring-Module/README.md

 **Error 2**: COM in use (when using subprocess to operate RPi) \
 Ensure the RPi is disconnected in the MicroPico REPL terminal, as both can not be connected at the same time.

+**Error 3**: mpremote module not found \
+Try installing and reinstalling the mpremote package using pip install.

+**Error 4**: on-board LED not turning on \
+Back up all files on the RPi and disconnect from your computer.
+NOTE: Bootsel mode will remove all files on the microcontroller.
+Put the RPi in bootsel mode (by pressing the bootsel button) and reconnect it to your computer while the button is pressed.
+Reinstall the RPi [firmware](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).

 ## Current Limitations & Future Work
 - Currently, the individual fans are spinning at slightly different speeds which is important to note for lower stir speeds as some fans may stop stirring as it does not have enough power.
 Future prototypes should work on improving electrical connections to the fans, as this is the suspected reason for this issue.